steven-tey/dub-test/README.md

 ## Introduction

-Dub.co is the open-source link management infrastructure for modern marketing teams.
+Edit Thumbnail is the open-source link management infrastructure for modern marketing teams.

 ## Features